-The college encourages informal resolution of complaints through the student discussing the complaint with the employee(s) and/or administrators with whom the complaint exists.
-If not resolved through this informal discussion, a formal written complaint may be filed.
-Exceptions to this may include Discrimination and Harassment (1.B.1) or Sexual Violence (1.B.3) allegations.
-If a complaint cannot be resolved at the college level, you may contact the Minnesota Office of Higher Education.
-If you reside in another state, you may contact your [PDF] local state agency (113 KiB) (PDF) for further information.
+Before submitting the complaint form, students should discuss their concern with the employee.
+The college encourages informal resolution of complaints through the student discussing the complaint with the employee(s) with whom the complaint exists.
+If the student feels the matter cannot be resolved through informal discussion, a formal written complaint may be filed.
+Students are strongly encouraged to seek resolution at a college or Minnesota State system level.
+If that is not possible, a student may contact the Minnesota Office of Higher Education or the Higher Learning Commission for more information on their complaint processes.
+If you reside in another state, you may contact the National Council for State Authorization Reciprocity Agreement (NC-SARA).

-Complaints must be submitted in writing on the appropriate complaint form and include the following:
+Complaints must be submitted in writing on the appropriate complaint form include the following:

 - Factual summary of complaint with supporting documentation

-The appropriate paperwork to file a complaint can be obtained from the Information Desk on both campuses.
+Submitted complaints will be reviewed by the supervisor of the staff or faculty.
 All decisions regarding the outcome of the complaint will be sent to the student in writing.

-The direct supervisor will review previous resolution steps and investigate the complaint.
-All decisions regarding the outcome of the complaint will be sent to the student in writing.
+All appeals will be reviewed by the Vice President of Academic and Student Affairs.
+All decisions regarding the outcome of the appeal will be sent to the student in writing.